I've always loved the look of the Christmas trees that are

 until it was almost full and stirred it a little with the garden shovel I was using.

-nice and even so you don't end up with a leaning, lopsided tree.
+You don't want to end up with a permanently leaning, lopsided tree!

-I let it set overnight, trimmed off the excess plastic bag
+I let the concrete set up overnight, trimmed off the excess plastic bag

 Yes, it's heavy, but that could also mean sturdy, which is great